mnikoo/anvil-demo/README.md

 Go to the [Amazon EC2 Console](https://console.aws.amazon.com/ec2)

-Make sure the Ireland (eu-west-1) region is selected at the top right of the console.
+Make sure the North Virginia (us-east-1) region is selected at the top right of the console.

 Choose "Launch instance"